magento/magento2-pwa/README.md

 ### Setting up the Git workflow

-To improve the developer experience when working with this repository structure, a few additional items may be configured:
+To improve the developer experience even further, you can add these configurations as well:

-1. Exclude `ext/` directories in the project's `.git` directory:
+1. Exclude all the `ext/` directories in the project's `.git` configuration:

     ```bash
     echo ext >> ./.git/info/exclude
     ```

-1. Skip root directory `composer.\*` files to avoid committing them by mistake:
+1. Skip your project's root directory `composer.\*` files to avoid committing them by mistake:

     ```bash
     git update-index --skip-worktree composer.json
     git update-index --skip-worktree composer.lock
     ```

-    You can reverse this operation as needed:
+    NOTE: You can reverse this operation anytime as needed:

     ```bash
     git update-index --no-skip-worktree composer.json